There are two types of humility.

 One of these two is the kind of humility preferred by those who would have you follow their instructions and morality.
 Keeping your head bowed makes you easier to indoctrinate and lead.

 The other makes you capable of understanding where you fit and gives you perspective on how far you’ve come while still granting awareness of how far you have to go.
-It immunizes you against those who would tell you that you’re less than you are, which leaves you struggling to live up to their moral standards rather than your own.
+It immunizes you against those who would tell you that you’re less than you are, which would leave you struggling to live up to their moral standards rather than defining your own.

 I know which I choose.